NapthaAI/docs/docs/GettingStarted/Architecture.md

 * Naptha Nodes
 * Naptha Hub

 This architecture is designed with principles of modularity, scalability, and flexibility in mind.
-Naptha enables distributed multi-agent systems to support a wide range of AI applications.
+Naptha enables distributed multi-agent systems to grow and support a wide range of AI applications.

 ### Naptha SDK